lopezbec/AI_Gamification_Python/README.md

 1- Install Anaconda distribution (If you have Anaconda already, skip this step):

 - Go to this link and follow the instructions: [https://www.anaconda.com/download](https://www.anaconda.com/download)
+-
+  (If you have issues installing the latest version of Anaconda, you can download a previous/older version here:  [https://repo.anaconda.com/archive/](https://repo.anaconda.com/archive/))

  2- Download the repo: